taocpp/operators/README.md

 </table>

 The following templates provide common groups of related operations.
-For example, since a type which is addable is usually also subractable, the `additive` template provides the combined operators of both.
+For example, since a type which is left shiftable is usually also right shiftable, the `shiftable` template provides the combined operators of both.

+***WORK IN PROGRESS***

 <table>